hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 The exercises are just as important as the text, but only the results of <a href="#sec-2-3">Exercise 3</a>
 and <a href="#sec-4-2">Exercise 14</a> are used subsequently.
+(I plan to add solutions in the near future.)
 Images are still being finalised and may appear, disappear, or undergo sudden change.
 Don't be alarmed!
-I also plan to add solutions to exercises in the near future.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>